* If you click a link on this page and make a purchase, I may receive a small commission at no extra cost to you. Learn more.

 2. Add your jambalaya and seal the pan with a lid.

-4. Allow the jambalaya to reheat for 5-10 minutes, stirring occasionally.
+3. Allow the jambalaya to reheat for 5-10 minutes, stirring occasionally.

-In terms of retaining flavor, you cannot fault this method.
 The steaminess of the pan ensures that the rice warms up but doesn’t become mushy, and the added moisture at the beginning of the process prevents the dish from drying out.

 There is a risk of your jambalaya sticking or burning when you heat it on the stove, but to prevent this, just make sure you don’t leave it unattended and stir it every so often.

-Heating it on the stove retained and reignited my meal’s signature flavors and kept the texture true to its original state.
-In fact, a little steam and sizzle even brought out the natural smokiness of the sausage.
+Results: I found this the best way to warm my jambalaya.
+Heating it on the stove reignited its signature flavors and kept the texture true to its original state.
+A little fry at the end bought out the natural smokiness of the sausage.

-How to reheat jambalaya in the oven:
+How to reheat jambalaya in the oven

 1. Set your oven to 350°F (180°C).